MUSIC EDUCATION OFFERINGS FOR TEACHERS & SCHOOLS

 MUSIC!
 WORDS!
 OPERA!

 During this week-long course, teachers will work side-by-side with students in a summer music camp.
 Together, students and teachers will learn about opera traditions and history, create a libretto and compose music together for an original opera they will perform in the Utah Opera Production Studios at the end of the week.
-Utah Opera will help teachers make individual plans for a classroom opera project with a composer (hired by Utah Opera) during the 2018-19 school year.
+Utah Opera will help teachers make individual plans for a classroom opera project with a composer (hired by Utah Opera).